merjart/Sales-profit-dashboard/README.md

 # Project Overview

 This dashboard was built using Microsoft Excel and a structured sales database.
-The objective was to reduce reporting time by 60% and empower managers to make faster data-driven decisions.
+The objective was to **reduce reporting time by 60%** and **empower managers to make faster data-driven decisions**.

 It visualizes sales and profit trends across time, states, product categories, and customers.